-The audio in games is a vital part of the experience, and ideally we’d all blast out our gaming audio throughout our abodes.
-Often that’s not desirable, whether it’s due to pesky other people, thin walls or sleeping children, which is when you need to look to a dedicated gaming headset to cover your console gaming needs.
-It’s worth doing your research before you buy to make sure that you’re getting the best possible deal.
+Audio is a vital part of the gaming experience, and ideally we’d all like to blast the sound of our games throughout our abodes.
+Often that’s not desirable, whether it’s due to sharing space with other people, thin walls or sleeping children.
+If this is the case, you need to look to a dedicated gaming headset to cover your gaming needs.

 Apart from consideration for others, placing your audio in a really good set of gaming headphones can significantly increase your enjoyment of games, simply because it removes all those other worldly distraction noises that stop you from reaching the very pinnacles of gaming.
 You may not have space for a full and booming 7.1 surround sound rig around your console of choice, but with a good pair of surround headphones, you essentially don’t need it anyway.